Magnetic Effects of Electric Current | Class 10 CBSE | Web Notes | Part 2: Magnetic Field due to a Current-Carrying Conductor

 MAGNETIC FIELD DUE TO A CURRENT-CARRYING CONDUCTOR

-• Place copper wire parallel to and over a compass needle.
+Place the copper wire parallel to and over a compass needle.

-• If the current flows from south to north, the needle moves in opposite direction (towards west).
+If the current flows from south to north, the needle moves in the opposite direction (towards west).

-• It means that the direction of magnetic field produced by the electric current is also reversed.
+It means that the direction of the magnetic field produced by the electric current is also reversed.

 Magnetic Field due to a Current through a Straight Conductor

-Insert a straight thick copper wire through the centre, normal to the plane of a rectangular cardboard.
+Insert a straight thick copper wire through the center, normal to the plane of a rectangular cardboard.

-Connect the copper wire vertically between the points X & Y, in series with a battery (12 V), a variable resistance (or rheostat), an ammeter (0–5 A) and a plug key.
+Connect the copper wire vertically between points X and Y, in series with a battery (12 V), a variable resistance (or rheostat), an ammeter (0–5 A), and a plug key.

 Sprinkle some iron filings uniformly on the cardboard.

-Close the key.
-Gently tap the cardboard a few times.
-The iron filings align as a pattern of concentric circles.
-They represent magnetic field lines around the copper wire.
+Close the key and gently tap the cardboard a few times.
+The iron filings align as a pattern of concentric circles, representing magnetic field lines around the copper wire.

 Place a compass at a point (say P) over a circle.
 The direction of the north pole of the compass needle gives the direction of the field lines at P.